seqan/sharg-parser/doc/tutorial/argument_parser/index.md

 ## Sharg validators

-The following validators are provided in the sharg library and can be included with the following header:
+The following validators are provided in the Sharg library and can be included with the following header:

 \snippet doc/tutorial/argument_parser/small_snippets.cpp validator_include